ruiduque/NOAA_Storms/NOAA_Analysis.md

 ## Synopsis
 This project involves exploring the U.S. National Oceanic and Atmospheric Administration's (NOAA) storm database.
 This database tracks characteristics of major storms and weather events in the United States, including when and where they occur, as well as estimates of any fatalities, injuries, and property damage.
 The two key questions addressed in this project are:
 1. Which types of weather events are most harmful with respect to population health in the US and
 2. Which types of weather events have the greatest economic consequences in the US.
-The questions will be addressed through a combination of exploratory data analysis of the NOAA dataset and ensuring any analysis steps could be fully reproducible by independent researchers.
+These questions will be addressed through a combination of exploratory data analysis of the NOAA dataset and ensuring any analysis steps could be fully reproducible by independent researchers.

 # Data Processing
 This section contain the steps to load the NOAA dataset and prepare it for analysis.
 The code and associated comments illustrate the process carried out to ingest and transform the initial dataset up to the point where it is ready to support the analysis stage.